erco77/1a2-pic/rev-f/README-users-manual.txt

            Refer to "Figure C" and "Figure D" near the top of this document for more info.

-         > For bell ringing to work properly with the diode oriented circuit of this board, verify all the 1A2 phones have the following one wire modification.
+         > For bell ringing to work properly with the diode oriented ring circuit for this board, verify all the 1A2 phones have the following one wire modification.
 Paraphrasing Ed from Sundance Communications:

             "For any kind of diode ringing to work, the capacitor between network terminals A and K (inside phone) have to be bypassed.